drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-10-youtube2timecode.md

 - Underneath the video, click Transcribe and set timings.

-- Paste the transcript into the text field.
+- Paste your transcript into the text field.

 - Click Set timings to sync your transcript with the video.